Zhou Dewei: Death at Huliu Slope

 The Jin troops and the Later Liang troops, commanded by He Gui, met at Huliu Slope (胡柳陂, in modern Heze, Shandong), not far from the Later Liang capital Daliang.
-Zhou pointed out that the Later Liang army outnumbered Jin troops and was highly motivated due t the closeness to their capital.
+Zhou pointed out that the Later Liang army outnumbered Jin troops and was highly motivated due to the closeness to their capital.
 He advocated similar tactics that resulted in the Boxiang victory—refusing to engage Later Liang troops quickly, using cavalry raiders to wear them out and cut off their food supplies, and then engage them once they were tired.
 Li Cunxu refused, believing that this was the time to finally destroy the main Later Liang army once and for all, and he took his own troops and proceeded without agreement from either Zhou or Li Cunshen.
 Zhou was forced to follow Li Cunxu, but commented to his son, "I will not have a good place to die."
 Subsequently, in the initial engagement, Jin forces prevailed over that of He's subordinate Wang Yanzhang, but as Wang Yanzhang was withdrawing toward the west, Jin's support troops, which was to the west as well, thought that Wang was winning the battle and heading toward them to attack them, panicked and fled, colliding with Li Cunxu's and Zhou's troops.
 Zhou died in the ensuing confusion, along with his son, as did Li Cunxu's secretary, Wang Jian (王緘) the deputy military governor of Tianxiong.
 Jin forces later counterattacked and fought the battle to a draw, with both armies said to have casualties of two thirds of their troops.